 How is Deal Score calculated?

-We factor in plenty of information when calculating Deal Score, like historical ticket prices for the performer and the venue, the row location, the expected sightline from the section, and the quality of the other available tickets for the event.
+We factor in a whole lot of information when calculating Deal Score.
+We use info like historical ticket prices for the performer or team and the venue, the row location, the expected sightline from the section, the quantity of tickets available in a listing, seat type, and the quality of the other available tickets for the event.

 Deal Scores are based on an absolute scale, meaning that a Deal Score of a higher number is always a better deal than a Deal Score of a lower number — even across different events.

 What do the multi-colored dots on the map mean?

 The color of each pin is an indicator of its Deal Score.
 Green pins represent the best available ticket deals, red pins are the worst.